awesto/django-shop/docs/reference/cart-checkout.rst

 might not work properly.

 It is suggested to check the checkbox named **Soft root**.
-This prevents that a menu item named “Cart” will appear side by side with other pages from the CMS.
-Instead, presumably you prefer to render a special cart symbol located on the right of the navigation bar.
+This prevents that a menu item named "Cart" will appear side by side with other pages from the CMS.
+Instead, we prefer to render a special cart symbol located on the right of the navigation bar.

 .. _cart-cascade-plugin: